monix/monix-connect/docs/redis.md

 val k2: String = "key2"
 val values: List[String] = List("b", "c", "d")

-// from here on, we can start using the connection
+// from there on, we can start using the connection
-// as we can appreciate, since `RedisCmd` is a case class,
+// and since `RedisCmd` is a case class, we can apply
-// we can apply pattern matching against it, which will
+// pattern matching against it, which will nicely allow us
-// nicely allow us to de-compose the different RedisCommands its different api.
+// to de-compose the different RedisCommands its different api.
 // alternatively you can also do:  redisConn.use { redisCmd => redisCmd.string.get("k1") }
 redisConn.use { case RedisCmd(hash, keys, list, server, set, sortedSet, string) =>
   for {